MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-consume-events-use-kafka-endpoint.md

 You can add a custom endpoint destination to get the Kafka connection endpoint details for consuming events from your eventstream.
 After you add the destination, you can get the information from the destination's **Details** pane in the live view.

 From the **Basic** page, you can get the **Consumer group** value.
-You'll need this value to configure the Kafka consumer application later.
+You need this value to configure the Kafka consumer application later.

 From the **Keys** page, you can get the important Kafka endpoint information: